Mac Warner needed to get something off his chest.

 On the Nov.
 8 phone call with officials from the Office of the Director of National Intelligence, the FBI, and DHS to explain the updated threat-notification policy, Warner was not alone in airing his concerns about the federal approach to alerting states to hacking incidents.

-“You need to understand that … we have seen in Florida how this notification process can be done incorrectly and cause a lot of consternation,” David Stafford, supervisor of elections in Escambia County, Florida, said in on the call.
+“You need to understand that … we have seen in Florida how this notification process can be done incorrectly and cause a lot of consternation,” David Stafford, supervisor of elections in Escambia County, Florida, said on the call.

 Many state and local officials were caught off-guard by the announcement and unclear about what in federal policy had changed.